jmcelroy5/Biking-Across-the-US/_posts/2014-07-28-playing-in-god's-backyard.md

 A side trip up to northern Montana has been in my bike trip plans since the beginning, as I had heard that Glacier's Going-to-the-Sun road is one of the most beautiful highways in the world and a bucket list bike ride.
 The plan got even better, though, when my friend, Jeremy, got in touch to let me know he was going to be riding his motorcycle through Montana around that time.
 We decided we would rent a car in Missoula and spend a few days in Glacier, saving me the 3-day ride up there.
 He even rented a bike so he could join me on Going-to-the-Sun road.

-The first night we stayed in Apgar campground on the west side of the park and plotted our ascent up GTTS.
-The park restricts bike travel on the narrow, winding, mountainous stretch of the road is certain hours.
-We would have to get up to the highest point, Logan Pass, by 11:00 am, which meant we would have to get up at the crack of dawn for the 32 mile climb.
+The first night we stayed in Apgar campground on the west side of the park and plotted our ascent up Going-to-the-Sun.
+The park restricts bike travel on the narrow, winding, mountainous stretch of the road to certain hours.
+We would have to get up to the highest point, Logan Pass, by 11:00 am, which meant we would have to get up at the crack of dawn for the 32 mile ride.

 ![alt text](http://i.imgur.com/fBhccm9l.jpg "Beginning of GTTS Road")